 The Inns are the only institutions with the power to call someone to the Bar.
 You have to join before you start the BPTC, but the decision is worth mulling over as membership is for life, and while the Inns have many similarities – long histories, illustrious former members, beautiful gardens, impressive architecture – there are differences too.
 We've set them out in four features based on visits to each Inn and interviews with current members:

 You can apply to one Inn at a time for law school scholarships.
 If you are rejected you can choose to join the Inn anyway (no shame in that!) or wait and try your luck again at this Inn or another in the next scholarship round.
 So it pays to start looking early.
 We recommend you visit the Inns yourself to get an idea of what each has to offer.
-You never know what you might encounter – during our rounds we bumped into a bishop and got a preview of one Inn's Christmas variety show.
+This is easily arranged – just call up and ask for a tour.
+You never know what you might encounter; during our rounds we bumped into a bishop and heard of preparations for one Inn's upcoming Christmas variety show.

 Once you become a member you must participate in 12 'qualifying sessions' to be called to the Bar.
 (The last of these can be the call ceremony itself.)
 Qualifying sessions range from social occasions like dinner in Hall and grand formal nights to educational events like lectures, moots and training weekends.
 You'll also be able to use your Inn's library and other facilities (eg its bar), as well as being assigned a mentor ('sponsor') and getting access to careers advice and skills training.